Michigan State urges: ‘Run, Hide, Fight’ as gunfire erupts

 EAST LANSING, Mich.
 (AP) — They broke out windows to escape, barricaded doors and hid under blankets.
 They silenced their phones — afraid to make even the slightest sound for hours as police searched for a gunman who had already killed three students and critically wounded five others on the Michigan State University campus.

-The terror felt by thousands of students was evident in texts to parents, posts on social media and in 911 calls — as some feared that the police coming to rescue them were actually the shooter.
+The terror felt by thousands of students — some experiencing their second mass shooting — was evident in texts to parents, posts on social media and in 911 calls.

 It started around 8:30 p.m.
-Monday when Anthony McRae, a 43-year-old with a previous gun violation, opened fire in an area of older, stately buildings on the northern edge of the campus, one of the nation’s largest at over 5,000 acres.
-Just across busy Grand River Avenue lies East Lansing’s downtown, teeming with restaurants, bars and shops.
+Monday when Anthony McRae, a 43-year-old with a previous gun violation, opened fire inside an academic building and the student union.

 McRae was neither a student nor an employee of the university.
 The motive is a mystery.